alextran176/JourneyToTheFFT/README.md

 4. Convolution algorithm

 5. The Fourier Series and its Motivations

   A key part that I never really understood, mostly because I am mathematically lazy, is that complex representations of functions ARE STILL REAL.
 The Complex Fourier Series breaks down the input function into a sum of exponentials with increasing frequency.
 Even though there are imaginary numbers in the function, the resulting values are REAL.
-I'm still a noob at imaginary numbers, so my intuition isn't great at seeing that even though a function can contain imaginary numbers, the resulting values can all be real.
+I'm still a noob at imaginary numbers, so my intuition isn't great at seeing that.

 6. Complex numbers, complex exponentials, and complex integrals